lost-hub-app/lost-hub-backend/README.md

 5. **Configure Environment Variables**:
    - Rename the `.env.sample` file to `.env`.
    - Update MONGO_DB in the `.env` file with mongoDB URI.
-   - Update GCS_BUCKET in the `.env` file with mongoDB URI.
+   - Update GCS_BUCKET in the `.env` file with Google Cloud Storage Bucket.
    - Update PORT in the `.env` file with a PORT number or `3001`.
    - Update JKWS_URI in the `.env` file with JSON Web Key Set from Auth0.
 6. **Launch the Express Server**: Run `npm start` or `npm run dev`.